Meet Our Team

 In her free time, Diana loves to spend time out in nature, connecting with her family and pets, and being artistic whenever possible.
 In addition, Diana loves reading especially about health, psychology, and her faith.

-+ Yasmin Akin, Communications & Training Assistant
++ Yasmin Akin, Training Assistant

 Yasmin Akin has three beautiful and messy boys that keep her on my toes daily.
 She grew up in Los Angeles, CA and moved to Roswell when she was 15.
 She graduated from Roswell High School in 2007 and then went on to complete her Associates Degree from ENMU-R for Media Arts in 2011.
 She started working for the Courts in Roswell in 2016 where she was lucky enough to gain valuable experience within the Domestic Violence field and learned how to better serve the members of her community.
 She is super excited to join the team here at the NMCADV!